The family tree of Mike Lee: The political legacy of the Lee-Udall family

 “My dad just laughed and said, ‘Come on in guys.’
 I remember him saying something like, ‘Well, that shows how long it’s been since you’ve set foot in a Mormon church, doesn’t it?’” the now Republican senator from Utah recalls.

-His dad was poking fun at first cousins Stewart and Morris “Mo” Udall, who used an antiquated title for Latter-day Saint “home teachers” who visit fellow congregants in the neighborhood to share a religious message.
+His dad was poking fun at first cousins Stewart and Morris “Mo” Udall, who used an antiquated title for Latter-day Saints who visit fellow congregants in the neighborhood to share a religious message.
 Today, they are called ministering brothers or sisters.

 The senator said his dad’s cousins lived nearby in the same Fairfax County residential community that has long been home to diplomats, members of Congress and high-ranking government officials.